NEW: Autopsy results confirm man shot himself after freeing animals

 The Humane Society of the United States also said Wednesday it does not fault authorities for using deadly force in such a situation.

 Both the Humane Society and People for the Ethical Treatment of Animals urged Ohio officials to put a law in place barring the keeping of exotic animals as pets.

 Lutz said Ohio Gov. John Kasich had called him and expressed his support, and acknowledged that the law needs to be changed.

 “I’ll do anything I have to do” to ensure such an incident never again occurs, Lutz said.

-Overnight Tuesday and early Wednesday, sheriff's deputies searched the eastern Ohio woods around the city of Zanesville with night-vision gear and patrolled in pickups, armed with shotguns.
-Flashing signs on the highways in eastern Ohio warned motorists Wednesday: "Caution.
-Exotic animals."
-Schools were closed, and some frightened residents said they were keeping to their homes as sheriff's deputies hunted the lions, tigers, leopards and grizzly bears.
+Overnight, sheriff’s deputies searched the eastern Ohio woods around Zanesville with night-vision gear and patrolled in pickups, armed with shotguns.
+Flashing signs on the highways in eastern Ohio warned motorists Wednesday: “Caution.
+Exotic animals.”
+Schools were closed, and some frightened residents said they were keeping to their homes as sheriff’s deputies hunted lions, tigers, leopards and grizzly bears.

 “Yeah, there’s a lion on Mount Perry Road. … I just drove by and it walked out in front of me and was standing there under the street light,” one caller to 911 told deputies.